- Risk Factors

-- How are Hodgkin's disease and non-Hodgkin's lymphoma (NHL) different?
+Facts you should know about Hodgkin's disease and non-Hodgkin's lymphoma (NHL)

 Both Hodgkin's disease (sometimes referred to as Hodgkin's lymphoma) and non-Hodgkin's lymphoma are cancers that originate in a type of white blood cell known as a lymphocyte, an important component of the body's immune system.